RohanBali/Jekyll-Mono/index.md

 title: Home
 ---

 I am researcher and software developer living in Toronto.
 I am interested in understanding speech and speech disorders from an engineering perspective.
-I am also interested in bringing data analysis techniques and softwares to the basic sceinces of speech articulation.
+I am also interested in bringing data analysis techniques and softwares to the basic science of speech articulation.
 Under my projects, you can find my attempts in helping speech scientists better understand data they work with.
 More recently, I am getting increasingly interested in more application oriented speech processing science like ASR and NLP.

 ## Education